 Along with vitamins, minerals and fiber, fruits and vegetables contain plant-based compounds known as phytonutrients that research suggests provide a range of potential health benefits, including bone health.
 America's Phytonutrient Report: Bone Health by Color focused on four color categories of phytonutrients.
 The research highlighted the key food sources that provide phytonutrients in these color categories.

-White Phytonutrient: quercetin - Key Food Sources: onions
+- Red Phytonutrient: lycopene - Key Food Sources: tomatoes and tomato products.

 Additional Key Findings